planttheidea/moize/README.md

   // is the method a functional React component isReact?: boolean;

+  // should the react component be memoized across all instances isReactGlobal?: boolean;

   // should the parameters be serialized instead of directly referenced isSerialized?: boolean;